Reliable high-accuracy error mitigation for utility-scale quantum circuits: Introduction

-QESEM can be applied to a variety of different Hardware platforms.
-The adaptations required to implement QESEM on new hardware platforms are mostly within the characterization modules and involve optimization of the error models used in these modules.
-In this work, we provide benchmarks of QESEM on IBM quantum computers of the Heron (Secs.~\ref{main_demo} and~\ref{vqe_demo}) and Eagle (App.~\ref{other_hardware}) generations.
-We also benchmark QESEM on trapped-ion devices, see App.~\ref{other_hardware}.
+QESEM can be applied to a variety of hardware platforms.
+The adaptations required to implement QESEM on new devices are mostly confined to the characterization modules and involve optimizing the corresponding error models.
+In this work, we benchmark QESEM on IBM quantum computers of the Heron (Secs.~\ref{main_demo} and~\ref{vqe_demo}) and Eagle generations, as well as on the IonQ Aria trapped-ion device (App.~\ref{other_hardware}).

 We compare our results with the most widely used EM method: zero-noise extrapolation (ZNE) \cite{Temme2017, Endo_Benjamin_Ying, Kandala2019, LaRose2022, Kim2023utility}.
 ZNE estimates the ideal observable value by executing circuit variants with amplified noise and extrapolating the result to the zero-noise limit.
 Together with Clifford data regression \cite{Czarnik2020, LaRose2022}, designed for near-Clifford circuits, it belongs to a family of heuristic mitigation methods, which generally lack accuracy guarantees.
 Many ZNE variants exist, differing in their noise amplification and extrapolation strategies.
-Using experiments on IBM Heron devices and simulations, we show that QESEM consistently achieves significantly higher accuracy for the benchmarks presented here across a broad range of ZNE approaches.
+Using experiments on IBM Heron devices and simulations, we show that QESEM consistently achieves significantly higher accuracy for the benchmarks presented here across a broad range of ZNE approaches (see Figs.~\ref{fig:ising_results} and~\ref{fig:vqe_res}).
 We expect this advantage over existing ZNE approaches to persist across a variety of important use cases.